ebgutierrez/reactapp/README.md

-This project is a sample dahsboard UI using React/Redux.
+This project is a sample dashboard UI using React/Redux.
 This also uses bootstrap 3.

 The examples given are